Our Lead Teaching Artist

 I am a native Kansan who grew up in Topeka and moved to Wichita, Kansas to attend Friends University.
 There he received a degree in Music Education and then went to Wichita State University where he received a Masters in Music Education (Conducting).
 Aaron taught in the Wichita district for 11 years before setting out as a full time musician.

-In 1990, Aaron, co-founded Hope Street Youth Development and served as it’s Executive Directory for 19 years.
-The organization works with middle and high school students providing leadership opportunities including academic and youth organizing.
-This experience allowed Aaron the opportunity to listen and work closely with students.
+In 1990, I, co-founded Hope Street Youth Development and served as it’s Executive Directory for 19 years.
+The organization worked with middle and high school students providing leadership opportunities including academic and youth organizing.
+This experience allowed me the opportunity to listen and work closely with students.

-Aaron’s music career includes 11 years of public school education with memberships in MENC (Music Education National Conference) and ACDA (American Choral Directors Association).
-Aaron has trained with the Kansas School Team Training for Substance Abuse Training.
-He consultants with several schools across south-central Kansas on issues of self-esteem, goal setting and leadership development in young people.
+My music career includes 11 years of public school education with memberships in MENC (Music Education National Conference) and ACDA (American Choral Directors Association).
+I trained with the Kansas School Team Training for Substance Abuse Training and the Kansas Leadership Center.
+I have consultants with several schools across south-central Kansas on issues of self-esteem, goal setting and leadership development in young people.

-I understand the power of community in Kansas and it is through the singing of OUR stories that we are reminded of this value that keep us calling Kansas home.
+I understands the power of community in and it is through the singing of OUR stories that we are reminded of this value that keep us all moving forward.

-Ms. Bella is a AKC registered yellow lab who I got when she was 10 weeks old.
-She came from the Siess Ranch in Seneca, KS.
-She has recently completed her Therapy Dog International certification and her Professional Therapy Dog certification.
+Bella and Choco are AKC registered yellow and chocolate labs who I got when they were 10 weeks old.
+Bella in 2015 and Choco in 2018.
+Both have completed their Therapy Dog International certification and their Professional Therapy Dog certification.

 I loved going into schools that had therapy dogs in the classroom.
 What a gift!
 After loosing our 12 year old black lab, I knew I wanted to train our next dog to work with me in the classroom.
 If you have not had the privilege of watching a therapy dog in the classroom you have missed something phenomenal.

-Ms. Bella joins me in most of my programs.
-We always start with a brief description of Working Dogs, including Service Dogs and Therapy Dogs and how to meet and greet them.
-Most service dogs are working and can not be petted because it would distract them from their job, but not Ms. Bella.
-Her job is to be with kids and offer a connection that many need to help them through the day.
+Bella and Choco join me in most of my programs when appropriate We always start with a brief description of Working Dogs, including Service Dogs and Therapy Dogs and how to meet and greet them.
+Most service dogs are working and can not be petted because it would distract them from their job, but not Bella and Choco.
+Their job is to be with kids and offer a connection that many need to help them through the day.